My Editing Philosophy

 - Point of View – Are you consistent with your use of the point of view used throughout the story?
 Does your use of past and present tense align with the point of view being used in a particular scene?

 As you will notice, consistency is one of the major themes with any of the edit recommendations I provide.
-With a consistent adherence to your particular style, the reader is more like to be drawn into your world.
+With a consistent adherence to your particular style, the reader is more likely to be drawn into your world.

 Unlike the line edit phase, comments and markup generated through this type of edit may involve the rewording or restructuring of individual sentences, paragraphs, or sections of content throughout the manuscript.
 This is not an all-inclusive list of the items I will look at throughout this phase of the editing process but it scratches the surface of the edits you can expect from my services.